Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/java_concepts_exercise/java_concepts_exersice.md

 ### solution

-unlike python, when you assign a variable, you are not referencig a the second variable to the first one, you are creating a copy.
+unlike python, when you assign a variable, you are not referencig a the second variable to the first one, you are creating a copy of the reference.

 ### source

 head first java (forget the page)

+also, in the exercise 1.2.8

 ### 1.2.5 What does the following code fragment print?: